Institute of Food Science and Technology

-Institute of Food Science & Technology is an independent qualifying body for food professionals based in the UK that is concerned with all aspects of food science and technology.
+The Institute of Food Science & Technology (IFST) is an independent qualifying body for food professionals based in the UK that is concerned with all aspects of food science and technology.

 The IFST was established to advance food science and technology, to advance education in the area and to make progress in applying principles of food science for the benefit, safety and health of the public.
 It serves the public by taking into account the many elements that are important for the efficient and responsible supply, manufacture and distribution of safe, wholesome, nutritious, and affordable foods with due regard for the environment, animal welfare and the rights of consumers.

 History

 Origins

 In the 1950s, food science and technology became a subject in its own right.
 The UK National College of Food Technology was established in 1955 and food science degree courses began to be taught in four UK universities and one polytechnic.
 By the 1960s, food science and technology graduates and other scientists who were working with food felt the need for an institution that recognised the new discipline of food science and technology.
 The IFST was formed in 1964 to cater for this new breed of scientists and work began rapidly on creating and developing the new organisation.
 By 1968, the Institute became an incorporated body, with a Memorandum and Articles of Association and Bye-Laws.